 I like to park here and walk up to the cliff formation, which currently is behind a lot of construction gear as the Park’s human protectors work to stabilize the steep roadway.

-As you come closer to the cliff formation, you see these fierce spirits. (below left) Cliff Spirits
+As you come closer to the cliff formation, you see these protective spirits. (below)

 Up high looking down over the road is a strong figure who looks like an old-fashioned human aviator, his goggle pushed up on his forehead. (left below)